Definition of hate crime

 As with all similar support agencies who respond to individuals affected by hate crimes, we aim to offer emotional support, practical assistance and provide information to anyone requesting help.
 Key to our approach is listening and gaining an understanding of what has happened, to work alongside the individual/ family to discuss options and the best way forward, and to ensure a sense of ‘normality’ is restored as quickly as possible.

-If you live in the Merseyside area, Merseyside Police’s Sigma teams can be contacted on 101 to report an incident.
-The Sigma teams are a dedicated unit of officers whose role it is to respond to and investigate hate crimes and/ or incidents.
+If you live in the Merseyside area, Merseyside Police can be contacted on 101 to report an incident.
+They have dedicated officers whose role it is to respond to and investigate hate crimes and/ or incidents.
 In emergencies you should always call 999.

 Alternatively you can contact the AWF’s support line on our freephone number 0800 876 6646 during office hours.